 Informed Voter Education in the Classroom

 In today’s world, informed voting and voter rights are as important as ever.
-NEA believes this education begins in the classroom, helping to cultivate well informed and educated students – students who are then confidant and ready when it is their turn to take their place in the voting community.
+NEA believes this education begins in the classroom, helping to cultivate well informed and educated students – students who are then confident and ready when it is their turn to take their place in the voting community.
 In support of the effort, the following resources have been collected to help guide the lesson as educators begin to instruct students on the struggles that led to the rights all are currently afforded.

 - Civics Education: Learning About the Rights & Obligations of Citizenship